-In addition to the considerations above, RNA considered the Finnerty and Asian Put analyses for calculating the DLOM, and then applied a DLOM of 38.5% as concluded in Exhibit H.1.
-Refer to the “DLOM” section below for further details.

-OPM Conclusion

-Based on our analysis, the value of Common Stock was $0.86/share on a marketable, minority basis.
-Refer to Exhibits B.3 and B.4 for the results and calculations underlying the OPM.

-Scenario 2: IPO Waterfall Analysis

-The IPO scenario reflects an exit or liquidity event by means of a sale of stock by the Company to the public.
+IPO: The IPO scenario reflects an exit or liquidity event by means of a sale of stock by the Company to the public.
 Based on discussions with the Management, there were four possible IPO exit Scenarios: IPO Early - Low, IPO Early - High, IPO Late - Low, and IPO Late - High.
 Refer to Exhibit B.2 for details of the scenario identified.
 The exit values for the IPO scenarios were based on discussions with Management, review of recent IPO information, and RNA’s best estimates.
 Refer to Exhibit H.9 for further details on the comparable IPO transactions.
 RNA considered the following elements for the purpose of performing the IPO Waterfall Analysis.
 Refer to Exhibit B.2 for details on the IPO Waterfall Analysis:

 Exit Date: Based on discussions with Management, RNA considered IPO Early scenarios at the end of September 2019 and IPO Late scenarios at the end of March 2020.
 Relative to the previous Valuation, this represents a lead of three months for all four IPO scenarios, considering the positive results and incremental progress from the Company’s clinical pipeline.
-The Early IPO exit timing was in line with the expected IND filing for the second Lead Program, PLN-1474 in the third quarter of 2019.
-Furthermore, the Management anticipates data from Phase IIa clinical trials for its Lead Program by the first quarter of 2020, which is in line with the Late IPO Exit scenarios;
+The Early IPO exit timing was in line with the Phase IIa clinical trial initiation for the Lead Program, anticipated to begin in June 2019.
+Relative to the Previous Valuation, the Management anticipates an earlier date for the IPO, given the progress made on the development of its two lead programs and the positive results from the Phase I trials for the Lead Program.
+The Management anticipates data from Phase IIa clinical trials for its Lead Program by the first quarter of 2020, which is in line with the Late IPO Exit scenarios.

-Exit Value: The exit values for the IPO Scenarios were estimated based on discussions with Management, review of recent IPO information, and RNA’s best estimates.
-The IPO Early - Low, IPO Early - High, IPO Late - Low, IPO Late - High, were close to the median and mean ranges of the pre-IPO equity values of recent IPOs of biopharmaceutical companies, and within the first and third quartile ranges of the pre-IPO equity values of recent IPOs of biopharmaceutical oncology companies.
-Furthermore, the exit value for the IPO Late scenario was close to the mean of the comparable IPO transactions, with programs in Phase I, Phase Ib, Phase I/IIa and Phase Ib/II; and
+Exit Value: The selected exit value was $260.0 million for IPO Early-Low scenario, $325.0 million for both IPO Early-High and IPO Late-Low scenario, $400.0 million for IPO Late-High scenario which is close to the median and mean ranges of the pre-IPO equity values of recent biopharma IPOs of companies similar to the Company with respect to the stage of development (Phase I/IIa IPOs).
+Furthermore, given the Company’s strong product pipeline, the selected exit value is reasonable.
+Refer to Exhibit H.8 for further details on the recent IPO transactions in the industry.

-Future Financing: Based on discussions with Management, and considering the term to liquidity, we considered a future financing round for $80.0 million at the end of May 2019, four months prior to the assumed IPO Early exit.
-Refer to the Future Financing section above for further details.

-In addition to the considerations above, RNA considered the Finnerty and Asian Put analyses for calculating DLOMs for the different IPO Scenarios.
-Refer to Exhibit H.3 and the “DLOM” section below for further details.

 Probability Weighting

-RNA applied probabilities weighting of 20%, 10.0% 2.5% and 2.5% for the IPO Early - Low, IPO Early - High, IPO Late - Low, and IPO Late - High scenarios respectively, based on discussions with Management and the residual probability was assigned to the OPM scenario.
+Based on the discussions with Management, 50.0% probability was assigned to the IPO scenarios and the residual probability was assigned to the OPM scenario.

+Probabilities weighting for the IPO scenarios were based on discussion with Management.
+The Company may go public in September 2019 based on Management’s expectations.
+If the Company does not exit by September 2019, another window for the IPO exit at the end of March 2020 is expected.
+The selected probabilities reflect Management’s anticipation about future exits.
+We assigned 30% and 10.0% probabilities to the IPO Early for High and Low scenarios, and 5.0% probabilities to the IPO Late for both High and Low scenarios respectively.
+Relative to the Previous Valuation, we increased the overall probability weighting of the IPO scenarios by 15.0%, given the progress made in terms of product development, positive preliminary results from the Lead Program’s Phase I clinical trials.
+As a result, RNA believed that the increase in probability for the IPO scenarios was reasonable relative to the Previous Valuation.